kurrik/roomanna/blog.roomanna.com/src/site/posts/035-sliding-windows/body.md

 {{include "post035.demosvg.html"}}

 I expect to set the bounds of my game's viewport to a similar bounding box based off of touch events.
-I'll have to make the viewport a little larger (so it's possible to zoom out by touching outside of the bounding box) and animate transitions as the bounding box changes, but the viewport should be smoother and slower moving than before.
+I'll have to make the viewport a little larger (so it's possible to zoom out by touching outside of the bounding box) and animate transitions as the bounding box changes, but the viewport should be smoother and more deliberate than before, even with an infant mashing on it.